digneety/rails-4-mybb-integration/README.md

 ### How to

-Create an additionally connection to mybb database.
+Create an additional connection to mybb database.
 You can see that in **app/models/user.rb** I have used the name ``mybb_database_{production,development}``.
 You can change however you like due to the MIT license.

 My routes were follows